AiLive: Wii MotionPlus

 The device added short-term 3D position tracking and long-term 3D orientation tracking to the Wii Remote motion controller.
 Initially provided as a dongle, the technology has since been integrated into all new Wii Remote controllers carrying the logo Wii MotionPlus Inside.
 The Wii MotionPlus was initially shipped in a bundle with Wii Sports Resort.
 Nintendo shipped more than 29 million units globally, making it the sixth best-selling game of all time.
 In addition to the Wii MotionPlus device concept, AiLive developed and patented the motion tracking algorithms for the device and made them available to developers through the LiveMove 2 software.

 LiveMove 2

 A new version of the software, LiveMove 2, was announced on July 7, 2008.
 Similar to the previous version, LiveMove 2 was developed specifically to work with Nintendo hardware.
-In this case, the software is a development tool for use with the Wii MotionPlus attachment that AiLive had codeveloped.
+In this case, the software is a development tool for use with the Wii MotionPlus attachment that AiLive had co-developed.
 On June 2, 2009, following the unveiling of PlayStation Move at Electronic Entertainment Expo 2009, AiLive announced the release of LiveMove 2 for PlayStation 3.
 Through a partnership between AiLive and Sony, the LiveMove 2 software was made available to all registered PlayStation 3 developers.